IMPORTANT NOTICE:

 The Carl Moyer Memorial Air Quality Standards Attainment Program (Carl Moyer Program) is named after Dr. Carl Moyer in recognition of his work in improving air quality.
 The Carl Moyer Program does not pay for compliance with a regulation - instead, it provides competitive grants for the incremental cost of cleaner-than-required engines, vehicles, and equipment.
 The program focuses on cleaning the air by replacing older heavy-duty diesels with electric, alternative-fuel, or cleaner diesel technologies.

-Since 1998, the Carl Moyer Program (CMP) has provided funding to encourage the owners of diesel engines to go beyond regulatory requirements by retrofitting, repowering, or replacing their engines with newer and cleaner ones.
+Since 1998, the Carl Moyer Program (CMP) has provided funding to encourage the owners of mobile and stationary sources to go beyond regulatory requirements by retrofitting, repowering, or replacing their engines with newer and cleaner ones.
 The CMP has been a successful and popular air pollution reduction program.
 While air pollution regulations continue to be the primary means to reduce air pollution emissions, the CMP plays a complementary role to California’s regulatory program by providing incentives to obtain early or extra NOx, PM and ROG emission reductions.

 Who is Eligible?